SESC-Pompeia (São Paulo Metro)

-SESC-Pompeia will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
+SESC-Pompeiais one of the stations of São Paulo Metro and belongs to Line 6-Orange, which is currently under tests.
 In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
 Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.

-The station will be located in the confluence between Avenida Pompeia and Rua Venâncio Aires, where it will attend Allianz Parque and Bourbon Shopping Mall, situated between the districts of Barra Funda and Perdizes.
+The station is located in the confluence between Avenida Pompeia and Rua Venâncio Aires, where it attends Nubank Parque and Bourbon Shopping Mall, situated between the districts of Barra Funda and Perdizes.